-He noted that an important component of this type of reciprocity is that it occurs over time (Ilchman, Katz and Queen 1998, 31).
-That is, it relies on future, rather than present, action.
+Economist Kenneth Boulding coined the term serial reciprocity in 1981.
+He noted that an essential component of this type of reciprocity is that it occurs over time (Ilchman, Katz, and Queen 1998).
+That is, it relies on future rather than present action.

-Serial reciprocity is at the heart of the philanthropic tradition."
 Serial reciprocity is of critical importance on three accounts.
 The first, and most obvious, is that it widens the circle of giving, allowing recipients to become givers by doing for another.
 Second, the deeds of these "new" philanthropists perpetuate philanthropic action and ensure its place in society.
-Finally, returning to Payton's essay, serial reciprocity is essential to the transmission of philanthropic values from one generation to the next.
+Finally, serial reciprocity is essential to the transmission of philanthropic values from one generation to the next.
 Without serial reciprocity, the ideals of philanthropy could stop short, becoming limited to closed exchanges and existing only in the present.
 The values of philanthropists would disappear as quickly as the gift or action did (Payton 1990).